 Our board has deep experience and expertise in the area of strategy development and has significant oversight of our corporate strategy and long-range operating plans.
-Acting as a full board and through each independent board committee (Audit, Compensation, Nominating and Corporate Governance, and Risk), the board is fully engaged in the Company's strategic planning process.
+Acting as a full board and through each independent board committee, the board is fully engaged in the Company's strategic planning process.

 Setting the strategic course of the Company involves a high level of constructive engagement between management and the board.
-Management develops and prioritizes strategic plans, including capital return policies, on an annual basis.
+Management develops and prioritizes strategic plans on an annual basis.
 Management then reviews these strategic plans with the board during an annual board strategy meeting, along with the Company's challenges, industry dynamics, and legal, regulatory and governance developments, among other factors.